-Some applications for air cylinders involve split second timing and the need by the air circuit designer to know exactly where the cylinder rod end is, or of more importance, where the tooling on the rod end is, at all times.
+As a result there is a need by the air circuit designer to know exactly where a cylinder rod end is, or of more importance, where the tooling on the rod end is, at all times as the machine cycles.

 This could be avoided if proximity switches were used.

-Some air cylinders are built as proximity switch ready by the air cylinder manufacturer, though not all do.
+Some air cylinders are built as proximity switch ready by the air cylinder manufacturer, though not all are.

 Making an air cylinder switch ready is accomplished by adding a magnet strip around the circumference of the piston, inside the cylinder barrel.

 As the cylinder air piston moves from end to end inside the cylinder barrel, so too does the magnetic strip.
 The magnetic field from the magnet on the piston passes through the wall of the cylinder barrel, and can be sensed by equipment mounted on the outside of the barrel.
 This equipment is discussed below.

 This first graphic depicts a simple reed switch inside a protective housing.

 The reed switch is installed on the outside of the cylinder barrel.
 As the magnet on the piston inside the air cylinder passes beneath it, the two small reeds inside the switch are pulled together by magnetic force.
 When they touch, a circuit is made, and a signal is sent to initiate an action.
 As the piston on the magnet moves past the reed switch, the reeds spring apart, and the outgoing signal stops.

 Since the distance from the center of the piston to the end of rod tooling is known, the reed switch would be placed on the cylinder barrel in a location that it would be triggered by the passing magnet when the rod end tooling was in the correct location.

 In Rodless type band cylinders, some cylinder manufacturers offer barrels with machined or extruded slots formed into the side of the cylinder barrel into which the reed switch can be mounted.